MarcoAsaroJob/plsql_repo/modules/package_log/README.md

 # Simple PKG_LOGS

-A simple snipped for a default package to manage logs into a file, specialized by type (INFO, WARN, ERROR, DEBUG).
+A simple snippet for a default package to manage logs into a file, specialized by type (INFO, WARN, ERROR, DEBUG).

 TODO:
 - Add table log support